pascalisnala/COVID-19-Analysis/README.md

 -   Tensorflow K-Means clustering is being used to model the hypothesis to understand the impact of weather variation on the spread of COVID-19.

 -   For visualization, we reduce the feature using principal component analysis (PCA) to make cluster results easier to see and take insights

+## Slides/PPT
+You can read the complete results of this analysis in presentation format at [this link](https://docs.google.com/presentation/d/1w0gt4dR3eC99KrHu0gF_EZ4s9i8UDMex8MIsImMKtnU/edit#slide=id.g82e6a5c596_0_16)